datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter2.md

 ---
-title: 'Using Spark SQL queries vs dataframe dot notation'
+title: 'Using window function sql for natural language processing'
 description: ""